jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_9_cost_management.md

     - Can be shared across multiple accounts withing Consolidated Billing
     - If you find you don't need your RI's, you can try to sell them on the Reserved Instance Marketplace.
     - ![Standard vs Convertible RIs](images/standard_vs_convertible_ris.png)*Standard vs Convertible RIs*
+    - Reserved instances cannot be changed from one region to another, only between AZ's in the same region
 - RI Attributes
     - Instance Type - designates CPU, memory, networking capability
     - Platform - Linux, SUSE Linux, RHEL, Microsoft Windows, Microsoft SQL Server